bobbens/sketch_simplification/README.md

 ## Overview

-This code provides an pre-trained models used in the research papers:
+This code provides pre-trained models used in the research papers:

 ```
    "Learning to Simplify: Fully Convolutional Networks for Rough Sketch Cleanup"